charon/charon/README.md

 # Charon

-A powerful open source Internet-level account management and SSO solution.
+A privacy-focused account management and SSO solution.
 For end-users, it allows aggregating multiple existing authenticators (Facebook, Google, etc.) in one place and managing different (and potentially multiple) identities exposed to apps.
 Apps do not have to worry about user management, fake accounts, nor multi-tenancy.
 And admins of communities (tenants, domains, realms) using those apps can manage all users in one place.